 - Caching – Before returning the backend server’s response to the client, the reverse proxy stores a copy of it locally.
 When the client (or any client) makes the same request, the reverse proxy can provide the response itself from the cache instead of forwarding the request to the backend server.
 This both decreases response time to the client and reduces the load on the backend server.

 How Can NGINX Plus Help?

 NGINX Plus and NGINX are the best-in-class reverse proxy and load balancing solutions used by high-traffic websites such as Dropbox, Netflix, and Zynga.
-More than 266 million websites worldwide, including the majority of the 100,000 busiest websites, rely on NGINX Plus and NGINX to deliver their content quickly, reliably, and securely.
+More than 350 million websites worldwide rely on NGINX Plus and NGINX Open Source to deliver their content quickly, reliably, and securely.

 NGINX Plus performs all the load-balancing and reverse proxy functions discussed above and more, improving website performance, reliability, security, and scale.
 As a software-based load balancer, NGINX Plus is much less expensive than hardware-based solutions with similar capabilities.
 The comprehensive load-balancing and reverse-proxy capabilities in NGINX Plus enable you to build a highly optimized application delivery network.

 For details about how NGINX Plus implements the features described here, check out these resources: